pyOpenSci/pyopensci.github.io/_pages/partners.md

 <div class="pyos-section">
 <div class="content" markdown="1">

-## Increase visibility for your communities' tools
+## Partnering with pyOpenSci increases the visibility of your communities' tools

 We will: